3point14thon/nhl_prediction/README.md

 ### Methods

-### Python VS iPython
-Jupyter Notebook using iPython is the standard for this sort of project, it's easy to use and easy to follow.
-That being said all of my coding files for this project are in python rather than iPython.
-Why?
-I have limited access on one of the systems I am using to make this project and am unable to install jupyter note book or iPython.
-The amount of time I use that system is large enough where I felt it would be more beneficial to code in Python than iPython.

 ### Making the CSV
 Currently I am scraping json data from the NHL statistics site with some in-site filters applied,